kajc10/Duckietown-Duck-Riders/README.md

 <br>

 ### **Modified manual_control.py**
-To test our reward wrapper, we modified the original `manual_control.py` so that it always shows the current reward.
-Thanks to this, we recognized that at first, moving forward was not rewarded enough, that's why the duckie was just rotating in one place.
+To test our reward wrapper, we modified the original `manual_control.py` so that it always shows the current reward thus we are able to check the actual rewards during a manual testing.